ChrisLoukas007/Machine-Learning/Regressions/README.md

 - Random Forest Regression is a regression technique that involves creating multiple decision trees and combining their predictions to make the final prediction.
 It is useful when dealing with large datasets and when there is a possibility of overfitting.

-- Evaluating Regression Models Performance is important to check the accuracy of the models.
+So in order to evaluate the Regression Models Performance we must check the accuracy of the models.
 Metrics like R-squared, Mean Squared Error, and Root Mean Squared Error are used for evaluation.

 Here , I have uploaded code examples for each of these regression techniques, which can be easily applied to a dataset by changing the name of the dataset.
 These codes include steps for data preprocessing, creating and fitting the model, and evaluating the model's performance.